5 Innovative Technologies That Can Actually Improve Sales Performance

 As we mentioned above with automated communication, automation is a very useful tool for sales reps that has a lot of uses beyond just communication.
 Take your time-consuming, frustratingly manual processes and use the power of automation to streamline them.

-Here are some of the areas within sales where automation can be implemented to improve efficiency and effectiveness and to improve sales performance:
+Here are some of the areas within sales where automation can be implemented to improve efficiency, and in turn, sales performance:

 4. AI and Machine Learning

-Additionally, AI and machine learning can be used in forecasting to use past data to determine what the future may bring.
-This can help to find new customers, display when deals may be close with existing prospects, and predict sales projections to help teams adjust goals and expectations.
+Additionally, AI and machine learning can also be used in forecasting by analyzing past data to predict what the future may bring.
+This can help an organization find new customers, predict when deals may close, and make sales projections based on live data.

 5. Making Use of Data and Aligning with Marketing